8 Tips for Facilitating Meetings and Workshops

 Set Clear Objectives

 Before conducting a meeting or workshop, it is crucial to set clear objectives that outline what you aim to achieve.
-These objectives should be specific, measurable, achievable, relevant, and time-bound (SMART).
-By setting clear objectives, you provide a focus for the meeting or workshop and ensure that everyone is on the same page.
+These objectives should be specific, measurable, achievable, relevant, and time‑bound (SMART).
+By setting clear objectives, you provide a focus for the session and ensure that everyone is on the same page.

 Prepare Adequately

 Preparation is key to successful facilitation.
-Before the meeting or workshop, prepare an agenda that outlines the topics to be discussed, the time allocated to each topic, and the desired outcomes.
-Familiarize yourself with the subject matter and anticipate potential questions or challenges that may arise during the session.
+Draft an agenda that outlines the topics to be discussed, the time allocated to each topic, and the desired outcomes.
+Familiarize yourself with the subject matter and anticipate potential questions or challenges that may arise.
 Having a backup plan in case of unexpected events can also be helpful.
+Consider using a printable Agenda Template to streamline this process.

 Reading more: